-So your iPhone has got wet.
-You dropped it in the bath, or maybe the sea.
-And now you want to dry it out, fix the water damage, and recover the data inside.
-You've come to the right place!
+You've dropped your iPhone in water, and right now you want to dry it out, assess and fix the damage, and recover the data inside.
+You've come to the right place for advice.

-First things first.
 Get the iPhone out of the water right away, if you haven't already.
-And don't even think about plugging it in.

-What you want to avoid is activating the circuits inside the iPhone, because this is likely to lead to short circuits - that's what causes the long-term damage.
-If the iPhone happens to be switched off, leave it off.
+You want to avoid activating the circuits inside the iPhone, because this is likely to cause short circuits and long-term damage.

-Don't be tempted to power it up and see if it still works.
+If the iPhone is switched off already, leave it off.
+Don't be tempted to power on to see if it still works.
 It might, and then promptly stop working forever precisely because you took a look.

-A more likely scenario, sadly, is that your iPhone was switched on, or in sleep mode, when you dropped it in the drink.
-So you're looking at two unappealing options: power down (but in the process cause the screen and operating system to wake up briefly before switching off) or leave the device in sleep mode and hope you don't get any notifications.
+If your iPhone is switched on, you're looking at two unappealing options: power down (but in the process cause the screen and operating system to wake up briefly before switching off) or leave the device in sleep mode and hope you don't get any notifications.

 It's your decision, but after discussions here in the Macworld offices we've decided that the lesser of two evils is to wake the iPhone briefly in order to do a full power off - and that's what we suggest in the video at the top of this article.

-If you were lucky enough to be in Airplane Mode when you dropped the device, however, or are otherwise confident that nothing will happen to make your iPhone wake up in the next 48 hours, leaving it alone might be the better option.
+If you were lucky enough to be in Airplane Mode when you dropped the device, however, or are confident that nothing will wake your iPhone in the next 48 hours, leaving it alone might be the better option.

 Dry out your iPhone with uncooked rice